 - Cover — Take cover, by getting under a sturdy desk or table

-- Hold on — Grab the legs of the desk or table, and hold on until the shaking stops
+- Hold on — Grab the legs of a desk or table, and hold on until the shaking stops

-If there is no table or desk near you, do not try to run to another room to get under a table.
-Instead, stay where you are, cover your face and head with your arms, and crouch in an inside corner of the room.
-Stay away from glass, windows, outside doors and walls, and anything that could fall such as lighting fixtures or furniture.
+If there is no table or desk nearby, students should not try to run to another room to get under a table.
+Instead, they should stay where they are, cover their face and head with their arms, and crouch in an inside corner of the room.
+It is also important to stay away from glass, windows, outside doors and walls, and anything that could fall such as lighting fixtures or furniture.

 FIRE ALARM SAFETY PROCEDURE: